 At initial recognition of a financial asset, the Group determines whether newly recognised financial assets are part of an existing business model or whether they reflect the commencement of a new business model.
 The Group reassess its business models each reporting period to determine whether the business models have changed since the preceding period.

 (a) Amortised Cost

-The Group has classified and measured cash and cash equivalents, cash placed as collateral, amounts due from participating institutions and other assets at amortised cost.
-These assets are measured at amortised cost using the effective interest method less any expected credit loss allowance.
+The Group has classified and measured cash and cash equivalents, cash placed as collateral and other assets at amortised cost less any expected credit loss allowance.

 (b) Fair value through other comprehensive income (FVTOCI)